destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 📝 Katas

-- Add Redux Toolkit and Reselect to your app and implement
+- Add Redux Toolkit and Reselect to your app and implement managing non-backend data
-  - Undo/Redo functionality for
-  - TODO: add idea for good redux use-case
 - Walk me through the devtools features
 - Create a few tests for Redux/MobX